info442-spr22/b-team/testing-plan.md

 3. When changes are made, update to branch and deploy after each sprint to test on computer

 ## Test Environments
-- Tests will be on teams computers first by deploying to the local host.
-Testers will use _Chrome_
-- Once complete we will then deploy to production
+Tests will be on teams computers first by deploying to the local host.
+Testers will use _Chrome_ as their main environment.
+Once testing is complete we will then deploy to production.

 ### Manual Acceptance Testing Script